sherpa-ai/sherpa/docs/hyperband.md

 	those hyperparameters
 - __hparam_ranges__: a list of Hyperparameter objects
 - __repo_dir__: the directory to store weights and results table in
+- __loss__: which loss to optimize e.g. 'val_loss', 'val_mse' etc.
 - __dataset__: a dataset of the form ((x_train, y_train), (x_valid, y_valid))
 	where x_, y_ are NumPy arrays
-- __generator_function__: alternatively to dataset, a generator function can be passed or a tuple of generator functions.
+- __generator_function__: alternatively to dataset, a generator function can be passed.
 This is a function that returns a generator, not a generator itself.
-For a tuple the first item is the generator function for training, the second for validation.
 - __train_gen_args__: arguments to be passed to generator_function when
 	producing a training generator
 - __steps_per_epoch__: number of batches for one epoch of training when using a generator
+- __validation_data__: generator function for the validation data, not the generator
 - __valid_gen_args__: arguments to be passed to generator_function when
 	producing a validation generator
 - __validation_steps__: number of batches for one epoch of validation when